TeodorStevanovic/React_Event_Handlers/README.md

 # React Multiple Event Handlers Example

 This component shows how to use multiple event handlers on a single input element in React.
-The `onChange` handler logs a message when the input value changes,
+The onChange handler logs a message when the input value changes, and the onBlur handler logs a message when the input loses focus.
-and the `onBlur` handler logs a message when the input loses focus.
+The label text is passed via props.children.

 # Mylist Component